Connection between in-plane upper critical field $H_{c2}$ and gap symmetry in layered $d$-wave superconductors revisited: Introduction

-Now suppose an external magnetic field is introduced to a superconductor.
-In principle, this field can couple to the charge and spin degrees of freedom of the electrons via the orbital and Zeeman mechanisms respectively.
-The former mechanism is described by the minimal coupling between the momentum of electrons and the vector potential, and can lead to the well-known Abrikosov mixed state in type-II superconductors.
-The latter mechanism, usually called Pauli paramagnetic or Pauli limiting effect, is known to be important in some heavy fermion compounds \cite{Vieyra11, Bianchi02, Bianchi08, Kenzelmann08}.
-Which one of these two effects plays a dominant role is determined by a number of physical factors.
-When both of them are important, novel and interesting properties may emerge.
+CeCoIn$_{5}$, discovered in 2001 by Petrovic \emph{et al.} \cite{Petrovic01}, is known to have one of the highest critical temperature, roughly $T_{c} = 2.3$K, among the whole heavy fermion family.
+Many experimental measurements, including thermal conductivity \cite{Izawa01}, specific heat in rotated magnetic field \cite{An10}, differential conductance \cite{Park08}, inelastic neutron scattering \cite{Stock08}, and scanning tunneling microscopy \cite{Allan13, Zhou13}, have discovered considerable evidence for a $d_{x^2-y^2}$-wave superconducting gap.
+Angle-resolved in-plane $H_{c2}$ has also been used to probe the gap symmetry of CeCoIn$_{5}$.
+However, there is a longstanding experimental discrepancy in the angular dependence of in-plane $H_{c2}$: some experiments found that the maxima of $H_{c2}$ are along the [110] direction \cite{Murphy02}, whereas other experiments observed the maxima of $H_{c2}$ along the [100] direction \cite{Settai01, Bianchi03, Weickert06}.
+This discrepancy is regarded as an open puzzle in this field \cite{Weickert06, Das13}, and prevents us from reaching a final consensus on the precise gap symmetry of CeCoIn$_{5}$.

-Since the middle of 1990s, the in-plane $H_{c2}$ has been applied to identify the gap symmetry in layered unconventional superconductors \cite{Won94, Takanaka95, Koike96, Naito01, Metlushko97, Won04, Weickert06, Vieyra11}.
-Early theoretical calculations have showed that the in-plane $H_{c2}$ exhibits a fourfold oscillation in $d$-wave superconductors \cite{Won94, Takanaka95}.
-The presence of such a fourfold oscillation has already been verified in many unconventional superconductors, including high-$T_c$ cuprate superconductors \cite{Koike96, Naito01}, LuNi$_{2}$B$_{2}$C \cite{Metlushko97}, heavy fermion compounds CeCoIn$_5$ \cite{Weickert06} and CeCu$_{2}$Si$_2$ \cite{Vieyra11}.
+An external magnetic field couples to the charge and spin degrees of freedom of electrons via the orbital and Zeeman mechanisms, respectively.
+The former coupling destroys the long-range phase coherence and leads to the mixed state in type-II superconductors.
+The latter one, called Pauli paramagnetic effect, is believed to play an important role in heavy fermion compounds such as CeCu$_{2}$Si$_2$ and CeCoIn$_5$ \cite{Stockert12, Steglich79, Weickert06, Bianchi02, Bianchi08}.
+The behavior of $H_{c2}$ is determined by the interplay of these two effects.